 When it comes to serious coffee addictions, I think I’ve heard every joke there is.
-I don’t quite fall into that category myself, but when I was given a 2-pound bag of Green Colombian Coffee Beans from Coffee-Reserves and asked my coffee-addicted friends to help me out, they jumped to volunteer.
-I never knew so many of them just had to have that cup of Liquid Sanity every day!
+I don’t quite fall into that category myself, but when I was given a 3-pound bag of green coffee beans and asked my coffee-addicted friends to help me out, they jumped to volunteer.
+I never knew so many of them just had to have that cup of “liquid sanity” every day!

 The green coffee bean experiment, as one friend called it, was a rousing success.
 Who knew green coffee beans could be so much fun?